-Humans face scarce resources: their limited means are typically insufficient to pursue every desirable alternative.
+Consumers face scarce resources: their limited means are typically insufficient to pursue every desirable alternative.
 Limited income precludes making every desirable purchase and limited time precludes engaging in every desirable activity.
 They must make tradeoffs.
 Choosing one option necessitates foregoing another, thereby incurring an opportunity cost.
-Yet when making purchases, people often spend in ways that suggest they ignore the opportunity costs they face (Frederick et al., 2009).
-When people are prompted to consider opportunity costs (via internal and/or external factors), they are less likely to make purchases and are more sensitive to the value of those opportunity costs (Spiller, 2011).
+Yet when making purchases, consumers often spend in ways that suggest they ignore the opportunity costs they face (Frederick et al. 2009).
+Internal and external factors that prompt consumers to consider opportunity costs cause consumers to be less likely to make purchases and to be more sensitive to the value of those opportunity costs (Spiller 2011).
 Why?
-Prior research (e.g., Frederick et al., 2009) has proposed attention as a mechanism, but has stopped there, without measuring attention or identifying the possible ways attentional effects might manifest in opportunity cost consideration.
-Opportunity costs are always present in decision making, but the salience of these opportunity costs may differ from one decision to the next.
-In this research, we manipulate opportunity cost salience, and then measure visual attention and choices to investigate not just if - but also precisely how - attention to outside options can account for opportunity cost neglect and consideration.
+Prior research has proposed attention, but to our knowledge not directly tested that proposition.
+In this research, we assess the role of visual attention.
+In particular, we measure visual attention and test whether and how attention to outside options accounts for opportunity cost neglect and consideration.

 Using eye-tracking data, we measure visual attention to the target product as well as visual attention to a non-buy option in which the opportunity cost is left implicit (in half of the trials), or to a non-buy option in which the opportunity cost is made explicit (in the remaining trials).
 This enables us to directly assess what role, if any, visual attention plays in the effect of opportunity cost reminders on choice.
-Specifically, this allows us to assess: (a) how relative attention to the non-buy option varies with the implicit / explicit framing of the non-buy option; (b) how relative attention to the non-buy option relates to purchase decisions; and (c) how the implicit / explicit framing affects the strength of the predictive relationship between relative attention and purchase decisions.
-Prior research on visual attention (e.g., Shimojo et al., 2003; Armel et al., 2008; Krajbich et al., 2010; Mormann & Russo, 2021) supports (b); no prior research has addressed or quantified (a) or (c).
+Specifically, this allows us to assess: (a) how relative attention to the non-buy option varies with the implicit / explicit framing of the non-buy option; (b) how relative attention to the non-buy option affects purchase decisions; and (c) how the implicit / explicit framing affects the strength of the predictive relationship between relative attention and purchase decisions.
+Prior research on visual attention supports (b); to our knowledge, no prior research has addressed or quantified (a) or (c).